ryancahildebrandt/cv/README.md

 *Rochester Institute of Technology*

-> - Literature review, proposal, participant recruitment, data collection and analysis, and defense of a study looking at emotional word processing as a thesis study
+- Literature review, proposal, participant recruitment, data collection and analysis, and defense of a study looking at emotional word processing as a thesis study
-> - Working under faculty advisors as a research assistant for multiple studies ranging from note taking style and academic performance to noise reduction technology and speech intelligibility in audio recordings
+- Working under faculty advisors as a research assistant for multiple studies ranging from note taking style and academic performance to noise reduction technology and speech intelligibility in audio recordings
-> - Proficient in the use of programs such as R, SPSS, Jamovi, JASP, Excel, SuperLab, Psychopy, Qualtrics, and Amazon mTurk for data collection, manipulation, and analysis
+- Proficient in the use of programs such as R, SPSS, Jamovi, JASP, Excel, SuperLab, Psychopy, Qualtrics, and Amazon mTurk for data collection, manipulation, and analysis

 ### Research Design & Data Analysis

 *Colgate University*

-> - Awarded funding for an independent summer research project involving both Japanese and English psychological literature and subsequent design of an experiment for my theses
+- Awarded funding for an independent summer research project involving both Japanese and English psychological literature and subsequent design of an experiment for my theses
-> - Researching, designing, and conducting a psychological study for my theses in both Psychology and Japanese involving Japanese phonology and multi-modal speech perception & production
+- Researching, designing, and conducting a psychological study for my theses in both Psychology and Japanese involving Japanese phonology and multi-modal speech perception & production
-> - Proficient in the use of the audio analysis programs CSL and Praat
+- Proficient in the use of the audio analysis programs CSL and Praat

 ## Statistics & Coding Experience

-> - Enrolled in 4 intermediate and advanced statistics courses at Rochester Institute of Technology, including data analysis for various research studies
+- Enrolled in 4 intermediate and advanced statistics courses at Rochester Institute of Technology, including data analysis for various research studies
-> - Enrolled in 3 statistics-related courses at Colgate University, as well data analysis for my theses
+- Enrolled in 3 statistics-related courses at Colgate University, as well data analysis for my theses
-> - Well-versed in R & RStudio, SPSS, Jamovi, JASP, and Excel for data manipulation and analysis
+- Well-versed in R & RStudio, SPSS, Jamovi, JASP, and Excel for data manipulation and analysis
-> - Some data analysis experience in Python, MatLab, Microsoft VBA, and SAS
+- Some data analysis experience in Python, MatLab, Microsoft VBA, and SAS

-## Manuscripts in Preparation
+## Publications

-> - Crumb, R., Hildebrandt, R. & Sutton, T. M. (2019).
-Note-taking Mode as a Source of Context Reinstatement.
+- Crumb, R., Hildebrandt, R. & Sutton, T. M. (2019).
+The value of handwritten notes: A failure to find state-dependent effects when using a laptop to take notes and complete a quiz. *(to be published in 2021 in Teaching of Psychology)*

 ## Conference Presentations